AI Psychosis” Is Just Moron Psychosis

 ChatGPT Web Browsing: What Plan Do You Really Need?

+Part of the AI Mutiny hub — Chatrodamus field notes on artificial intelligence, Big Tech, digital scams, bots, propaganda, and everyday AI use.
 Subheadline: Where the model picker lives, why some chats can’t browse, and how to verify before upgrading.
-Reader Preface (Why this post exists) When ChatGPT tells you “my browser is disabled” after you ask it to pull a specific news story, it’s confusing—especially when ads everywhere claim AI can do anything (write a book in … Read more
+Reader Preface (Why this post exists) When ChatGPT tells you “my browser is disabled” after … Read more